tulliolo/mobybolt/guide/mobybolt/setup/tor-project.md

 Be very careful to respect the indentation above, since yaml is very sensitive to this!

 In this file:
 1. we `build` the Dockerfile and create an image named `mobybolt/tor:${TOR_VERSION}`;
 2. we define a `healthcheck` that will check every 3 minutes that the exit IP address is a tor address;
    1. after three failed attempts, the container will be marked `unhealthy`;
 3. we attach the container to the `backend` and `frontend` `networks`:
    1. we provide the container with the `TOR_ADDRESS` static address in the backend network;
    2. the tor proxy will receive connection requests from the tor network and redirect them to the affected services via the backend network;
    3. the tor proxy will receive connection requests in the backend network and redirect them to tor network;
+4. we set the tor dns resolver;

-4. we define the `restart` policy `unless-stopped` for the container: this way, the container will always be automatically restarted, unless it has been stopped explicitly.
+5. we define the `restart` policy `unless-stopped` for the container: this way, the container will always be automatically restarted, unless it has been stopped explicitly;

-5. we provide the container with the previously defined configuration ([bind mount](https://docs.docker.com/storage/bind-mounts/){:target="_blank"}) and with a [volume](https://docs.docker.com/storage/volumes/){:target="_blank"} named `mobybolt_tor-data` to store persistent data.
+6. we provide the container with the previously defined configuration ([bind mount](https://docs.docker.com/storage/bind-mounts/){:target="_blank"}) and with a [volume](https://docs.docker.com/storage/volumes/){:target="_blank"} named `mobybolt_tor-data` to store persistent data.

 ### Link the docker compose file